Hi, I'm Courtney Keys and I am a dog agility judge and competitor. My husband Adam and I live in Austin, Texas.

 I started taking agility classes in 2008 with my dachshund Thor, who went on to earn titles in AKC, USDAA, TDAA, CPE, NADAC and ASCA.
 He's now retired, and I compete in AKC, USDAA and UKI with my Cardigan Welsh Corgi, Francine, and my cattle dog mix, Walter.

+In 2017, Fran won the Performance Speed Jumping finals in the 8" class at the Cynosport World Games, making her a USDAA National Champion!
 She has earned the title of USDAA Regional Champion multiple times in Performance Speed Jumping, Steeplechase, Grand Prix, Performance Grand Prix, and Biathlon, in addition to several other regional medal wins.
 In 2014, Fran was a USDAA Steeplechase Finalist at the Cynosport World Games in California.
 In 2015, she earned silver medals in Team Snooker and Team Gamblers at Cynosport in Tennessee.
 In 2016, her team finished 13th overall at Cynosport in Arizona.

 Fran went High In Trial in agility at the 2014 Cardigan Welsh Corgi Club of America national speciality in Missouri.